 Clara Newton, PLPC, NCC

 Clara is a Provisional Licensed Professional Counselor (PLPC) and a National Certified Counselor (NCC).
 She is currently pursuing her LPC and is under the supervision of Emily Suggs.
 She received her Masters degree in Mental Health Counseling from Mississippi College in Clinton, MS. She is married with a baby boy.
 Clara specializes in working with children and adolescents with depression and anxiety related issues.
-She is also currently pursuing her AutPlay Therapy Certification.
+She is also an AutPlay certified therapist.
 AutPlay is recommended for children and adolescents with autism, ADHD, learning disorders, and other neurodevelopmental disorders.

 Licensed therapists bill the out of pocket session fee for initial sessions before insurance benefits are established since many insurances have a deductible or copays that must first be established.
 For more detailed information regarding fees, please contact our office to discuss your specific situation.
 Therapists reserve the right to require payment in full at the time of sessions, especially with certain insurance benefits or deductibles.